Have you ever taken a vacation and did so much that you needed another vacation as soon as you returned home?

 Perhaps a lazy afternoon watching movies in your hostel or hotel is the cure.

-Relaxing to get your traveling strength and motivation back will make a huge difference on the rest of your trip.
+Relaxing to get your traveling motivation back will make a huge difference on the rest of your trip.

 My 1st trip to Europe I was definitely cramming in too much in too little time.

-I saw Salzburg in just a few hours and then did the same thing when I got to Venice.
+I saw Salzburg in only a few hours and then did the same thing when I got to Venice.

-I saw all the things I really wanted to see, yet I was running around those cities like I was in a race.
+I saw all the things I wanted to see, but I was running around those cities like I was in a race.

 Take from me: That’s NOT How You Want To Travel.